Guide to Night Vision Glasses & Devices: Binoculars, Monoculars, Goggles & Scopes

 How Well Does Night Vision Work?

-A good question and it will largely depend on the quality of the device you are using and it's Generation.
-I guess a good way to show you is to use one of the cheapest night vision devices on the market, the Gen 1 ATN Viper Night Vision Goggle.
+A good question that largely depends on the quality of the device you are using and it's Generation.
+I guess a good way to show you is to use one of the cheapest night vision devices on the market, the Generation 1 ATN Viper Night Vision Goggle.
 The video below shows just how well even a Gen 1 device works in the dark and remember this was shot using a video camera without the correct connection.

 Video demonstrating how well the Gen 1 ATN Viper Night Vision Goggle works.